AxeWP/wp-graphql-gravity-forms/docs/form-field-support.md

 * `sub_label_placement_setting`
 * `time_format_setting`

 Form fields that implement the above settings will have their GraphQL fields automatically registered to the type.
-Custom field settings can be registered with [the `graphql_gf_form_field_setting_properties` filter](recipes/register-custom-form-field.md).
+Custom field settings can be registered with [the `graphql_gf_form_field_setting_fields` filter](recipes/register-custom-form-field.md).

 ## Form Field entry values